autopower/thermeq3/README.md

 Please [take a look](https://github.com/autopower/thermeq3/wiki) at wiki for detailed information.

 ## What's new?
+### 2020-Oct-07
+* fixed wrong processing of eq3 cube, if cube is misconfigured, e.g. device is present in L response, but not in C response

+### 2020-Sep-29
+* alpha V307, added support for svpnmw in profiles

 ### 2020-May-24
 * alpha V304, add fix for manual mode to check if temperature is over setup.summertime, and if its over, do not run heating, just quick fix to handle inconsistent MaxCube behaviour in summer